 Computer programs have been required to do increasingly more varied things, with the result that their code has become increasingly complex.
 Consequently, the code has become very hard to maintain: a second programmer can’t understand what the first programmer was doing with their code; the first programmer can’t understand their own code a year later.

-“Intellectual manageablility” (Djikstra)
+“Intellectual manageability” (Djikstra)

 Code reusability

-Heirarchical systems
+Hierarchical systems

 Top-down design